 Field-hunting tip

-Look in oxidized zones of copper ore deposits country — that is the host setting where delafossite typically forms.
+Look in oxidized zones of copper ore deposits country, the host setting where delafossite typically forms.
 If you start seeing cuprite, tenorite, malachite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, plates, sometimes hexagonal habit, so train your eye for that shape before scanning the outcrop.